 Imaging of soleus tear: ultrasound or MRI scan

 Generally, we use ultrasound or MRI to diagnose tears in the lower legs.
-However, due to the soleus anatomy’s complexity, we think MRI is better than ultrasound for soleus muscle strains.
-In a recent study, ultrasound could only detect about 25% of tears seen on MRI.
+However, due to the complexity of the soleus anatomy, we believe MRI is a better option than ultrasound for diagnosing soleus muscle strains.
+In a recent study, ultrasound detected only about 25% of tears visible on MRI.

-Also, the location of the soleus muscle tear can determine how long the tear will take to heal.
-According to one study, tears involving the intra-tendinous connective tissue took twice (6 weeks) as long to return to sport than those involving the muscle covering or aponeurosis (4 weeks).
-The worst tear involved with central tendon, which could take up to 8 weeks to heal.
+Additionally, the soleus muscle tear’s location can influence the healing process’s duration.
+According to one study, tears involving the intra-tendinous connective tissue took twice as long (6 weeks) to return to sport as those involving the muscle covering or aponeurosis (4 weeks).
+The worst tear involved the central tendon, which could take up to 8 weeks to heal.

 Soleus muscle strain treatment